Resistance, the Path to Suffering

 ― C.G.
 Jung

 We must be willing to reflect on our unconscious if we wish to change the disruptive patterns in our life.
 Are you often tense and easily agitated?
-Or you react or respond to situations in life?
+And do you react or respond to situations in life?
 Do you welcome change?
-As we reflect on these questions we get an idea on our most dominate state that we reside in for our typical day.
+As we reflect on these questions we get an idea of what is our most dominate state that we reside in during our day.

 Resistance, the cause of all pain…